Structured Investments in Action Part III: Trade-Offs in Pursuit of Enhanced Income

 - tied to the return of an underlier such as an equity index, a basket of indices, or a stock

-- most offer contingent downside protection, but some may provide partial or full protection (for more information on the various types of protection, view the first article in this series here)
+- most offer contingent downside protection, but some may provide partial or full protection (for more information on the various types of protection, see our latest article on that topic here)